 - Any other products used in everyday life

-In reality, however, there are too many products to list in full.
+In reality, however, there are too many defective medical devices and faulty products to list in full.
 Virtually any type of manufactured product is potentially defective and therefore potentially dangerous.

 When a product is defective because of an error when it was made—such as a problem at the factory where it was manufactured—product liability may exist under a theory of defective manufacturing.
 In other words, the injury was caused by a product that was somehow different from other products.